 Lake Como is beautiful in any season, yet it is undeniable that during the winter its towns are far less crowded of tourists.
 You’ll be able to visit the small town centers and share this experience with locals, ending your day with a dinner in your favorite restaurant without waiting a minute for a free place.
 The ideal setting for an inspiring and romantic gateway.

 Also, consider that from October through March (except for Christmas time) is low season in Lake Como.
 That means lower prices and more savings for you.
 So why not take advantage of it?
-Check out the best Lake Como villa rentals on the web and book your winter holidays!
+Look out for your favourite place to sleep on Lake Como and book your winter holidays!

 What to do on Lake Como in winter